We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - choose from a selection of meal options to match their dietary requirements or preferences

-- choose serving sizes and how many meals they wish to receive each week
+- choose serving sizes and the number of meals they wish to receive each week

 - receive step-by-step recipe cards for each meal